How many brushes should I own?

 “You should see how many I have at home.”

-Why though?
-Why is it important to have different types of brushes to take good care of the hair?
+Why it's important to have different types of brushes?
 I own a single comb and never thought I'd need more than that.
-But Clarissa was kind enough to explain the different types of brushes and their functionalities.
+Clarissa was kind enough to explain the different types of brushes and their functionalities.

 6 Types of Hair Brushes and Their Functionalities